yandiyang/aerial_ground_cross_modal/README.md

 This is the repository that contains source code for the .

-If you find Nerfies useful for your work please cite:
+If you find it useful for your work please cite:
 ```

 ```